What Is A Passive Income Stream? And How Passive Are They Really?

 You may consider some of the following options online:

-- Creating ebooks, becoming a self-published author online – or outsourcing the work, (I did a course about that here).
+- Creating ebooks, becoming a self-published author online – or outsourcing the work, (something I’m very much enjoying right now).

 - Selling something automated online, such as a gig on Udemy, or some training on Fiverr.

 - Having a blog or website – where you can earn from a variety of ways, such as affiliate marketing, or advertising.

 - Having a successful YouTube channel.